Skip to content

 plot_cdf

-plot_cdf(data: array = None, num_points: int = 100, ax: Axes = None)
+plot_cdf(data: ndarray = None, num_points: int = 100, ax: Axes = None, show: bool = True)

 Parameters: